 He was lead counsel for CIGNA in a New Jersey multidistrict antitrust and RICO class action that challenged insurance broker compensation, and for the insurers in the Powerine II

 coverage cases in the California Supreme Court.
 He has been invited by the California Court of Appeal to file amicus

 briefs in highly publicized environmental and asbestos litigation.

-; Recognized as a Southern California “Super Lawyer” by Law & Politics
+); Southern California “Super Lawyer” (Law & Politics magazine

 “Mass Tort Settlement Strategies” (co-authored with Catalina Vergara) and “Class Action Settlements” (co-authored with Carlos M. Lazatin and Esteban Rodriguez), Product Liability Litigation: Current Law, Strategies, and Best Practices

 (Practising Law Institute 2013); “A Defense Of The Learned Intermediary Doctrine,” Food & Drug Law Journal

 (co-authored with Karen Growdon) (2008); “Drug Manufacturers’ Interactions with the FDA About Drug-Label Content Are Entitled to Protection Under the Noerr-Pennington Doctrine,” Andrews Drug Recall Litigation Reporter